 - What Is A Combination or System Bet?

 What Is A Single Bet?

-A straight bet or a single bet is the first thing you should grasp in order to understand how online sports betting works.
+A straight bet or a single bet is the first thing you should grasp to understand how online sports betting works.
 It’s simply a bet placed on only one outcome.
 Let’s take a football betting example: Manchester City to beat Tottenham.
-Each pick, tip, prediction or selection offered by the bookies comes with odds attached; in our case we received 2.50 (decimal odds).
+Each pick, tip, prediction or selection offered by the bookies comes with odds attached; in our case, we received 2.50 (decimal odds).

-Single bets are preferred by professional punters because they offer the best payout, which means those who wager solely on these types of bets have more chances to land a profit on the long run than those playing accumulator bets.
+Professional punters prefer single bets because they offer the best payout, which means those who wager solely on these types of bets have more chances to land a profit on the long run than those playing accumulator bets.
 At the same time, be aware that Lay bets can only be placed as singles on licensed and regulated Betting Exchanges.

 What Is An Accumulator, Multi Bet, Acca Bet Or Parlay?

-A multiple betting explained simply is when you place a combination of selections on a single bet slip.
+A multiple bet is when you place a combination of selections on a single bet slip.
 Bets involving a minimum of two selections are also known as parlays.
-Note that all selections must be successful in order for the bet to win.
+Note that all selections must be successful for the bet to win.
 The basic bet types and betting markets are usually accepted as part of a multiple selections bet, but there are exceptions (i.e. outright bets can not be placed as accumulator betting slips with every online bookmaker).

-To find out the potential winnings of a multi bet, combo bet or acca bet you’ll have to multiply each of the individual odds into the next and then to the stake.
-For example, in a three fold acca with odds of 1.30, 2.20 and 1.75 where you wagered £10 you’ll be able to win 1.30 x 2.20 x 1.75 x 10 = £50,05.
+You’ll have to multiply each of the individual odds into the next and then to the stake to find out the potential winnings of a multi bet, combo bet or acca bet.
+For example, in a three-fold acca with odds of 1.30, 2.20 and 1.75 where you wagered £10 you’ll be able to win 1.30 x 2.20 x 1.75 x 10 = £50,05.